Where is the Department of Nursing located?

 - LPN to BSN

-I sent my transcripts to the UALR Office of Admission and Records.
-Do I have to give you another copy with my nursing application?
+I sent my transcripts to the UA Little Rock Office of Admission.
+Do I have to give you another copy of my nursing application?

 How often do you accept students into the program?